robertsweetman/module_2/mdbook/src/1_slide.md

 In order to be able to train a model on this data we've had to manually label 2000+ records with bid (1) or no bid (0), taking a supervised learning approach.

 Since we're going to primarily rely on the title data for this we created a helper script to display that and have the user select y/n to update the table with the appropriate value.
 Labelling 200o+ records took around 2 hours.

 ## Data Manipulation/Cleanup - tender_records

 Dates are not relevant for this ML model, we simply want to decide whether we should submit a bid or not.
 This means we can remove the `published`, `deadline` and `awarddate` columns entirely.

 ### id
-This can be removed since resource_id is unique, we don't need another id.
+This can be removed since `resource_id` is unique, we don't need another id.

 ### resource_id
 This is just a record signifier.
-We don't actually need to pay attention to it at all when training our model.
+We don't actually need to pay attention to it at all when training our model so we can drop this also.

 ### title
 This is the key field we're looking at training the model on to predict whether we should bid (bid column = 1) or not (bid column = 0)